Fishing Through A Salmon Pool

 Unpredictable Salmon Fly Stream Movement

 The moment you've made your forward delivery and thrown your mend (or not as the case may be) start introducing little completely inconsistent tweaks and nudges to your salmon fly's swim pattern.
 Throw in some 'erratic' quick draws during the swing and get that fly moving through the pool in a completely abnormal & unpredictable manner.
 If you work on that with due care and attention to the basic elements previously mentioned you'll 'wake up' resident salmon and force the desired reaction!
-What you're now doing is showing resident salmon something they are highly unlikely to have seen before and their curious nature will do the rest!
+What you're now doing is showing resident salmon something they are highly unlikely to have seen before and their curious nature will often do the rest!